5 ways to force quit applications on Mac

 Do you encounter a frozen app on your Mac and can’t quit it normally?
 That spinning beach ball makes you crazy?
 Instead of just sitting and getting more frustrated, force quit an app that’s not responding.
 Thankfully, you’ve got options to close the unresponsive apps.

 We’ve prepared five Mac force quit ways, so you can pick the one that works best for you.
-Moreover, we’ll tell you how to prevent the programs from hanging and what to do if your whole Mac stops responding.
+Moreover, we’ll tell you how to prevent the apps from hanging and what to do if force quit isn’t working on a Mac.

 Here’s how to force quit an app from the Apple menu:

 - Click on the Apple logo in the top left corner of your screen.